aledebarba/wpchunks-cli/bin/models/component-react/readme.md

 # WPChunk Component Model

-WPChunks provides a simple component system form *Wordpress*.
+WPChunks provides a simple component system form ***Wordpress***.
-This folder contains the **react** component system structure and files necessary to run and embed the component inside a *Wordpress* page.
-From inside this folder, run the command:
+This folder contains the **react** component system structure and files necessary to run and embed the component inside a ***Wordpress*** page.

+To start the watch/refresh build of the component, use the command from the component folder:

     npm run start

-This command will start the building / watching process and, if not interrupted, every time you make changes to this folder files, the build process will output the compiled code to the build folder.
+To build the productions version of the component, use the command from the component folder:

+    npm run build

 To include the component inside a php page, use the command:

-    Component::react('<component-name>');
+    Component::react('%componentname%');
     or
-    Component::D('<component-name>');
+    Component::D('%componentname%');

 ## Folder and files

 The component default folder structure:

-    - <Themne Folder>
-    		 + /WPChunks
-    			 + /components
-    				 + /component-name
+	Wordpress ThemeFolder/ComponentFolder
+		└── %componentname%
-    					 + readme.md
+			├── readme.md (this file)
-    					 + package,json
-    					 + ,gitignore
-    					 + /src
-    						 + index.jsx
+			├── src
+			│	├── mixins
+			│	│	└── mixins.scss
+			│	├── index.jsx (source component code)
-    						 + index.scss
+			│	└── index.scss
+			└── build
+				├── index.js  (entry point for built component) └── index.css (compiled resulto of scss file)